miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 		return "A"

-in this case, class A inherits from class object
+in this case, class A inherits from class object all python classes (except object) inherit from object (either directly or transitively)
 ```
 1. OBJECT - instance of a class
 	- custom object are mutable by default